arrow Go back to list of posts

 If you engage with social media platforms correctly, you'll find yourself participating in interesting conversations that could lead to solid business relationships.

-To target your desired networking group, choose 2-3 groups to help you reach your goals and focus on participating frequently.
-In time, you'll gain respect and credibility, as well as attract qualified networking leads.
+To target your desired lawyer networking group, choose 2-3 groups to help you reach your goals and focus on participating frequently.
+In time, you'll gain respect and credibility, as well as attract qualified lawyer networking leads.

-Look For Networking Opportunities Everywhere
+Look For Lawyer Networking Opportunities Everywhere

 The biggest networking mistake is thinking you can only network in specific locations.
-Sure, dedicated networking meetups, conferences, and other significant events in the law industry are great ways to connect with other legal professionals.
+Sure, dedicated lawyer networking meetups, conferences, and other significant events in the law industry are great ways to connect with other legal professionals.

 But your professional network should contain more than just those with legal professions.
 You'll want to connect with others in related industries that can offer critical insight and favors when you need them the most.